Batmanabcdefg/AbaqusTraining/02_Lesson/readme.tex.md

 * Control the model to a get desired effect, e.g., turn on or off the effects of certain materials.

 The model setup for this lesson is identical to that in [Lesson 1](./../01_Lesson), except we now make the following changes.
+The input file can be found in the "abaqus_input_files" folder above.

 ## Material definition